"Chcę być bliżej ciebie."

 I am confused about this construction.
 The Russian word-for-word translation,

-with the corresponding declension into accusative or genitive case, means "I want to be closer than you," Because of the comparative adverb bliżej, or "closer"/"more close", and the genitive or accusative ciebie.
+with the corresponding declension into the genitive case, means "I want to be closer than you," Because of the comparative adverb bliżej, or "closer"/"more close", and the genitive or accusative ciebie.

 In Russian we would say